 Eligibility: Students must be St. George Campus, Arts & Science, degree students who have completed at least 9 full course equivalents, but no more than 16 at the time of the Research Excursion; and meet any course prerequisites stated in the project description.

-The Dean's International Initiatives Fund (DIIF) supports the development of new and creative international activities in areas of need not already addressed by existing programming (Research Excursions Program, International Course Modules,, Undergraduate Research Fund, Summer Abroad, Canadian Friends of Hebrew University, etc.).
-The goal of the DIIF is to leverage Faculty resources to provide a broad range of new and innovative international opportunities for undergraduate students.
+The Dean's Fund for International and Indigenous Initiatives (DFIII), formerly the Dean's International Initiatives Fund (DIIF), supports the development of new and creative international activities in areas of need not already addressed by existing programming (Research Excursions (398), International and Indigenous Courses, Undergraduate Research Fund, Summer Abroad, etc.).
+The goal of the DFIII is to leverage Faculty resources to provide a broad range of international opportunities for Arts and Science students.

-Courses: DIIF projects may be for academic credit or co-curricular, but must be academically focused.
+Courses: DFIII projects may be for academic credit or co-curricular, but must be academically focused.